 Besides disowning members who were enslavers, many Quakers became involved in movements to end slavery.
 Almost all antislavery movements before 1830 supported gradual emancipation and many Quakers were active in forming and participating in organizations such as “The American Convention for Promoting the Abolition of Slavery and Improving the Condition of the African Race.”
 Quakers were involved in movements to encourage purchasing goods that were not dependent on slavery (known as the free produce movement).

 A number of Quakers supported colonization efforts, resettling freed people in Africa or other parts of the United States.
 Paul Cuffe, an African/Native American Quaker proposed and began a colony in Sierra Leone that was different from other colonization proposals in that it had an economic plan that seemed feasible.
-For various reasons, Cuffe’s health issues and disinterest on the part of more Blacks relocating to Africa, led to failure of the colony in Sierra Leone.
+For various reasons, Cuffe’s health issues and disinterest on the part of more Blacks relocating to Africa led to the failure of the colony in Sierra Leone.
 More and more abolitionists, including a number of Quakers, became impatient and disillusioned with “gradualism.”

-Sarah Mapps Douglass, a Black woman and her mother were founders of the Female Anti-Slavery Society.
-She and her mother faithfully attended, but did not join a Quaker meeting, probably because Quakers seated Blacks in segregated areas during worship.
+Sarah Mapps Douglass, a Black woman, and her mother were founders of the Female Anti-Slavery Society.
+She and her mother faithfully attended but did not join a Quaker meeting, probably because Quakers seated Blacks in segregated areas during worship.
 Quakers were against slavery, but less inclined to mix freely with Blacks.
 Some Quakers and Quaker organizations were not in line with immediate emancipation.
 Quaker organizations (meetings and yearly meetings) were often reluctant to take a public stand for immediate abolition.
 Some of this related to the fact that a number of Quakers were benefiting from the slave trade.

 Some Quakers felt that taking a political stand was too divisive and not something a religious organization should do.
-A few Quakers were chastised by their meetings or even disowned for being too radical, political or active in the movement calling for immediate emancipation.
+A few Quakers were chastised by their meetings or even disowned for being too radical, political, or active in the movement calling for immediate emancipation.
 So, while Quaker’s reputation for having a strong stand against slavery and working to end it has some credibility, Quakers were not united in their support of abolition.